apache/logging-log4cxx/src/site/markdown/concepts.md

 Configuration of the Log4cxx environment is typically done at application initialization.
 The preferred way is by reading a configuration file.
-This approach will be discussed shortly.
+This approach was discussed in [Runtime Configuration].

 # Loggers {#loggers}